-- (1) the reasons for the rate increase; - (2) a description of the affected service; - (3) an explanation of the right of the subscriber to petition the commission for a public hearing on the rate increase; - (4) a list of local exchange areas that are affected by the proposed rate increase; and - (5) the dates, times and places for the public informational meetings required by this section. - E. An incumbent local exchange carrier that serves more than fifty thousand access lines within the state that proposes to increase its rates for residential local exchange service pursuant to Subsection D of this section shall hold at least one public informational meeting in each public regulation commission district as established by the Public Regulation Commission Apportionment Act in which there is a local exchange area affected by the rate change. - F. Residential local exchange service rates increased by an incumbent local exchange carrier that serves more than fifty thousand access lines within the state pursuant to Subsections D and E of this section shall be reviewed by the commission only upon written protest signed by two and one-main percent of all affected subscribers or upon the commission staff's or the commission's own motion.
-The protest shall specifically set forth the particular rate or charge as to which review is requested, the reasons for the requested review and the relief that the persons protesting desire.
-If a proper protest is presented to the commission within sixty days from the date that notice of the rate change was sent to affected subscribers of an incumbent local exchange carrier that is not an incumbent rural telecommunications carrier, the commission may accept and file the complaint and, upon proper notice, may suspend the rates at issue during the pendency of the proceedings and reinstate the rates previously in effect and shall hold and complete a hearing thereon within ninety days after filing to determine if the rates as proposed are fair, just and reasonable.
-The commission may, within sixty days after close of the hearing, enter an order adjusting the rates at issue, except that the commission shall not set any rate below the intrastate cost of providing the service.
+- the reasons for the rate increase; (1) - a description of the affected service; - an explanation of the right of the (3) subscriber to petition the commission for a public hearing on the rate increase; - (4) a list of local exchange areas that are affected by the proposed rate increase; and - the dates, times and places for the public informational meetings required by this section. - An incumbent local exchange carrier that serves more than fifty thousand access lines within the state that proposes to increase its rates for residential local exchange service in accordance with Subsection D of this section shall hold at least one public informational meeting in each commission district as established by the Public Regulation Commission Apportionment Act in which there is a local exchange area affected by the rate change. - F. The commission shall review residential local exchange service rates increased by an incumbent local exchange carrier that serves more than fifty thousand access lines one hundred affected subscribers or upon the commission staff's own motion for good cause.
+The protest shall specifically set forth the particular rate or charge as to which review is requested, the reasons for the requested review and the relief that the protesting persons desire.
+If a proper protest is presented to the commission within sixty days after the date that notice of the rate change was sent to affected subscribers of an incumbent local exchange carrier that is not an incumbent rural telecommunications carrier, the commission may accept and file the complaint and, upon proper notice, suspend the rates at issue during the pendency of the proceedings and reinstate the rates previously in effect and shall hold and complete a hearing thereon within ninety days after filing to determine if the rates as proposed are fair, just and reasonable. commission may, within sixty days after close of the hearing, enter an order adjusting the rates at issue, except that the commission shall not set any rate below the intrastate cost of providing the service.
 In the order, the commission may order a refund of amounts collected in excess of the rates and charges as approved at the hearing, which may be paid as a credit against billings for future services.
-If the complaint is denied, the commission shall enter an order denying the complaint within sixty days after the close of the hearing, and the rates shall be deemed approved.
-For purposes of this section, cost shall also include a reasonable amount of joint and common costs incurred by the incumbent local exchange carrier that serves more than fifty thousand access lines within the state in its operations and may include other accounting adjustments authorized by the commission.
+If the complaint is denied, the commission shall enter an order denying the complaint within sixty days after the close of the hearing and the rates shall be deemed approved.
+For the purposes of this within the state only upon written protest signed by at least section, "cost" includes a reasonable amount of joint and common costs incurred by the incumbent local exchange carrier that serves more than fifty thousand access lines within the state in its operations and may include other accounting adjustments authorized by the commission.